 In Lübeck, Death from Lübeck skips around in the dance.
 All 24 dancers are pulled away by the same emaciated cadaver in the same burial shroud.
-The headlines in the printed books make it clear that his cadaver is Death himself: »De Doet«.
+The headlines in the printed books make it clear that this cadaver is Death himself: »De Doet«.

 It's the same story in Berlin, where the cadaver in the shroud proudly declares that he is Death: »ik byn dy doet« to the sacristan, preacher, priest and canon.

 The humans in Lübeck implore Death for respite, e.g. the usurer »Oh, you most unexpected Death, I have thought [neither] little nor much of you«.
 The king says »Oh Death, your speech has terrified me«, while the empress thinks Death is crazy: »I know, Death means me! […] I thought he was not in his right mind«.

 In Lübeck's dialogue it's always the cadaver to the left who invites the next dancer, but the cadaver to the right who finishes the dialogue.
 In other words: All of the 24-25 cadavers are the same creature who skips around in the dance; just like the fool does in the carnivals and in the tarot cards.

 This is not the case with Oberdeutscher vierzeiliger Totentanz.
 In 1906 Fehse(1) pointed out how this text-tradition is very different from the other dances of death.

 In this tradition Death seems to have a number of "helpers" or "followers", who are referred to as "Death's fellows", "Death's kin", "Death's troop", "Death's number", "black brothers", wild wolves, monkeys, the misshapen and so on.
 So Death is not alone, and the illustrations also show how the dances in Basel are introduced by 2 corpses in the ossuary (see picture to the right).(2)

 This crowd of dead are pulling the living into a "reie", a German word which like the English word row has several meanings such as series, line, (chain)dance, round dance and noisy merriment.
 Here in this line, the living are forced to »let the dead greet you« and »run with the dead«.